PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Introduction

 \subsection{Related Work}

-Model-free approaches have been proven to be efficient in the space of urban mobility for vehicle dispatching.
+{\bf{Dynamic Ridesharing:}} Model-free approaches have been proven to be efficient in the space of urban mobility for vehicle dispatching.
 The authors of \cite{oda2018movi} first introduced a distributed approach to vehicle dispatching using Deep Reinforcement learning, where pooling of passengers was not considered.
-The authors of \cite{al2019deeppool} expanded that to consider pooling which leads to significantly improved fleet performance in terms of accept rate, customer waiting time and fleet utilization.
-Efficient matching and pricing in addition to the dispatch was further considered in \cite{dprs,haliem2020distributed}.
+The authors of \cite{al2019deeppool} expanded that to consider pooling which leads to significantly improved fleet performance in terms of accept rate, customer waiting time and fleet utilization. {However, all of these approaches did not explicitly model pricing strategies which in fact are key drivers of the MoD marketplace.
+Additionally, the aforementioned approaches use naive matching approaches and left significant room for improvement in route-planning for vehicles. } Efficient matching and pricing in addition to the dispatch were further considered in \cite{haliem2020distributed}. {While this showed promising results, it did not consider layover-based multi-hop approaches in route planning and the framework only addresses passenger deliveries.}